rackerlabs/support-how-to/content/cloud-backup/cloud-backup-faq.md

 #### What is Rackspace Cloud Backup?

+Even though the cloud is engineered to prevent data loss, maintaining recent backups of your important data is still considered a fundamental best practice.
+Cloud Backup is a file-based backup solution that uses compression, encryption, and de-duplication to ensure your data is protected and recoverable.

+Cloud Backup should not be confused with the ability to image your servers, which is a strategy for horizontal scalability and not recommended for backup.

-Rackspace Cloud Backup is a service that enables you to select and back up specific files and folders from your Cloud Server.
+Cloud Backup is a service that enables you to select and back up specific files and folders from your Cloud Server.
 You can schedule any number of backup jobs, and restore to the same system or a different one, giving you the flexibility and power to work with your schedule and your data.

-Rackspace Cloud Backup has the following key features:
+Cloud Backup has the following key features:

--   Select the files and folders that you want to back up from your Cloud Server.
+-   Select the files and folders that you want to back up from your cloud server.
 -   Run your backups manually or on a schedule that works for you.
 -   See the activity from all your backups, both current and previous.
 -   Use AES-256 encryption with a private encryption key known only to